kirick13/docs.md/source/pages/elements/aside.md

 </aside>
 ```

-By default, infos doesn't contain a title.
+By default, infos don't contain a title.
 You can customize that title using the `vars.aside.info` [configuration variable](/configuration/variables.html).

 ### Warning